-Michael has successfully tried to verdict nearly 30 criminal and civil cases in federal and state courts and before arbitration panels.
-Most often, his criminal matters involve antitrust laws, the False Claims Act, the Foreign Corrupt Practices Act, securities laws, tax enforcement laws, and corresponding state laws.
-His civil trial experience encompasses intellectual property, joint venture, private-equity, trust-and-fiduciary, and healthcare disputes.
+Michael has tried to verdict nearly 30 criminal and civil cases in federal and state courts and before arbitration panels.
+Most often, his criminal matters present issues under the antitrust laws, the False Claims Act, the Foreign Corrupt Practices Act, securities and tax laws, and corresponding state laws.
+His civil trial experience encompasses intellectual property, joint venture, private equity, trust and fiduciary, and healthcare disputes.